 In light of recent global events, more people than ever are considering arming themselves for self-defense.
-From 2011 to 2013, the CDC reports that 3,380 Americans died from terrorists attacks on U.S. soil.
+From 2011 to 2013, the CDC reports that 3,380 Americans died from terrorist attacks on U.S. soil.
 That number is obviously higher today.

 The National Instant Criminal Background Check System (NICS) has the numbers to prove it…